This is the multi-page printable view of this section. Click here to print.

 2 - Installation

-Installing Confidential Containers with the operator
+Installing Confidential Containers with Helm charts

 Wait until each pod has the STATUS of Running.

-kubectl get pods -n confidential-containers-system --watch
+kubectl get pods -n coco-system --watch

 Verify Installation